-Masks help prevent the spread of infection, both with the original Covid-19 virus, and the delta variant that is taking hold of the US, and other variants like the lambda variant and those that will inevitably arise.
+Masks help prevent the spread of infection, both with the original Covid-19 virus, and the omicron variant that is taking hold of the US, and other variants like the delta variant.

-While mask mandates were lifted in some locations of the country months ago, the US Centers for Disease Control and Prevention (CDC) recently reversed its masking recommendations even for the vaccinated.
-Its mask guidelines now recommend that people in areas with high transmission wear masks indoors while in public.
-That’s because face masks reduce the transmission of the delta, lambda, and other Covid-19 variants as well as they do for the original Covid-19 virus.
+According to the US Centers for Disease Control and Prevention (CDC), the omicron variant will spread more easily than the original Covid-19 virus and can spread to others even if they are vaccinated or don’t show any symptoms.
+Its mask guidelines recommend that people wear masks indoors while in public.
+That’s because face masks reduce the transmission of the delta, omicron, and other Covid-19 variants as well as they do for the original Covid-19 virus.
 Mask wearing by vaccinated people reduces the risk of breakthrough infections.

 N95 mask protection

-N95 masks offer the best protection against the Covid-19 virus and its delta variant.
+N95 masks or FFP2 masks offer the best protection against the Covid-19 virus, delta and omicron variants.
 N95 masks filter 95% of particles in the air as small as 0.3 microns.
 The CDC says healthcare workers and other workers who work in hazardous conditions should have prioritized access to N95 masks.
 Only buy and use N95 masks if there’s an abundant supply in your area.

 KN95 mask protection

 The next best option against Covid-19 is a KN95 mask or an FFP2 mask, also filtering up to 95% of particles in the air as small as 0.3 microns in size.
 The difference between N95 and KN95 masks is how they are certified.
 N95 masks follow a US standard whereas KN95 masks follow a Chinese one.
 The standards are very similar, but the differences mean that N95 masks usually have headband straps, while KN95 masks have ear loops.

 When purchasing KN95 masks, look to see if they meet requirements similar to those set by the National Institute for Occupational Safety and Health (NIOSH).